How to recover data from an encrypted Apple APFS volume

 In contrast to HFS+, the modern Apple’s APFS file system employed in macOS 10.13 High Sierra and later has native support for disk encryption, which makes it capable of protecting critical user data at the file system level, without the need for an extra layer of abstraction provided by Core Storage.
 Still, in spite of its modern security features, the technology certainly does not guarantee the prevention of data loss which may happen as a result of various factors, like human error or power failure.
 Fortunately, files lost from an encrypted APFS volume on the internal disk or an external device can be decrypted with the correct password or recovery key and restored to any safe location, unless severe damage has destroyed the parts of the disk which keep the information essential to decrypt the data (encryption key file, metadata, etc.).
 Follow the offered instruction to decrypt your Apple storage and rescue the encrypted data using UFS Explorer Professional Recovery.

-1. Connect the encrypted device to the computer
+- Connect your encrypted Apple APFS device to the computer.

 Plug the encrypted external disk into the Mac.
 If you need to work with the system disk, in order to get access to it, you will have to extract it from the machine and attach it to another computer as a secondary disk or boot your Mac in a safe environment using UFS Explorer Backup and Emergency Recovery CD.
 It is also possible to work on the same Mac if you disable System Integrity Protection as described in HOW TO: Handle macOS storage inaccessibility, but this option is not recommended in view of a high risk of data overwriting.